milonmaze/privacy-terms-observatory-beta/developer.chrome.com/docs/webstore/program_policies.md

 All products
 Privacy
 Terms
-Content available under the CC-By 3.0 license
+Content available under the CC-BY-SA-4.0 license
 We serve cookies on this site to analyze traffic, remember your preferences, and optimize your experience.
 More details
 Ok, Got it.